-Today, we want to invite you to take a look at some data that talks about what your baby will look like.
+Today, we’re going to look at some of the genetic information that can help predict what your child will look like.

-The color of their eyes will depend in the melanin that comes from some genes.
+The color of your child’s eyes will depend on the melanin that comes from certain genes.

 The concentration of this substance varies during childhood.
 This explains why many children are born with light-colored eyes but end up having brown or even almost black eyes.

 Dark tones come from the dominant gene.
-With that in mind, here’s how it works:
+Here’s a basic overview of how it works:

 - If both parents have dark eyes, there’s a 75% chance that their child’s eyes will be the same as theirs.
 There’s also an 18% chance that the child’s eyes will be green.
 Finally, the probability that their eyes will be blue are limited to about 6%.

-- If you combine green and brown eyes, then the percentage for getting a dark color reduces to 50%.
-At the same time, the chances of getting green eyes raise to 37% and blue eyes raises to 12%.
+- If you combine green and brown eyes, then the percentage for getting a dark color goes down to 50%.
+At the same time, the chances go up to 37% for green eyes and 12% for blue eyes

 - If you have blue and brown eyes, the colors are at 50% each.

-- If you both have green eyes, there’ s a 75% chance that your child will have this color.
-At the same time, there’s a 25% chance they’ll be blue.
+- If you both have green eyes, there’ s a 75% chance that your child will have the same color.
+But there’s also a 25% chance they’ll be blue.

-- If you have green and blue eyes, the colors have the same probability.
+- If you have green and blue eyes, both colors are equally likely.

-- If you only have blue eyes, it’s almost certain that your child will have blue eyes.
+- If you both have blue eyes, it’s almost certain that your child will have blue eyes.
 There’s only a 1% chance that they’ll be green.

-The same thing happens as before.
-The dark gene dominates.
-So, if one of the parents has brown or black hair, their children usually have this color.
+It’s the same as in the last case: the dark gene is dominant.
+So, if one parent has brown or black hair, their children usually have this color.
 This depends on their genetics.

-However, if you have blond or redhead ancestors, your grandchildren could be blond or redheaded.
-This especially happens if your partner has this color of hair.
+However, if you have blond or red-haired ancestors, your grandchildren could be blond or red-headed.
+It’s especially likely if your partner has this color hair.

 This happens unless one of the grandparents had thin lips.
-In this case, the child could have thinner lips.
+In this case, your child could also have thinner lips.

-The way they act will complete their physical appearance.
-To teach and empower their dreams, we recommend that you read one of our articles on these subjects.
+The way your child acts will round out their physical appearance.
+To encourage and empower their dreams, we recommend that you read one of our articles on these subjects.

-Can you imagine the face your baby is going to have?
+So, what do you think your baby is going to look like?